-CBD also known as cannabadiol, is a non-psychoactive (it won’t make you feel high) compound found in cannabis.
+CBD, also known as cannabidiol, is a non-psychoactive (it won’t make you feel high) compound found in cannabis.
 It is one of over 60 different compounds present in cannabis.
 CBD is usually present in cannabis in high concentrations along with THC (the compound in cannabis that is psychoactive and makes you feel high).

 It’s non-psychoactive because of its lack of affinity and attraction for CB1 receptors (the receptors that cause one to experience a cerebral high).
 There are two types of cannabinoid receptors in the human body; CB1 and CB2.
 Both are naturally found throughout the body but are most common in the brain and immune system.

 CB1 receptors are responsible for marijuana’s psychoactive effects.
 These receptors affect memory, mood, sleep, appetite and pain sensation.
 CB2 receptors have anti-inflammatory effects and are found in immune cells.
 Cbd does have a great affinity and or attraction for CB2 receptors making it a great natural anti-inflammatory and immune system enhancer.

 Is CBD marijuana?

 NO. Often hemp and marijuana are considered the same thing, but that is misinformation.
 There are two main types of cannabis that are different in chemical properties, cultivation, usages and other traits.
 The biggest difference is hemp contains less than 10-15% THC, the psychoactive ingredient in marijuana, in its whole form and less than 0.3% THC in its CBD form.
 Where as marijuana has up to 80% THC in its whole form a up to 20% THC in its CBD form.